 - Provide counseling about living a healthy lifestyle, such as diet, exercise, and quitting smoking.

-During visits with your nurse practitioner, he or she will:
+During visits with your NP, you will:

 - Talk with you about your medical history.